Understanding 4 Plates in Indonesia that You Need to Know

 The fourth plate that surrounds Indonesia next is the Philippine Sea plate.
 If the 3 previous plates are included in the macro category, then the Philippine Sea plate is a micro plate.
 This is because this one plate has an area of approximately 5.5 million square kilometers.

-See also difference between pelican and puffin crossing
+See also difference between arguments and parameters

 The Philippine Sea Plate is located in the northern region of Halmahera Island, Waigeo, Papua.
 In addition, it is also located in the outermost part of the Sangihe Talaud archipelago.
 The Philippine Sea Plate is in direct contact with 3 macro plates in Indonesia, namely the Eurasian plate, the Indo-Australian plate and the Pacific plate.